-Deduping in Batch Mode
+Deduping in Batch Mode using a Variable

 In batch mode, it is common practice to create an md5 hash file for each account migrated.
-In batch mode, variables are used so substitute a variable, such as \$var1, for the name of the dedup file.
+In batch mode, variables are defined, such as \$var1, for the name of the dedup file.
 Often, a variable is a user name so consider using the user name as the variable.
 It is easier to keep track of the file if it is related to the user name, and you will only have to use one variable.